R2Northstar/ModdingDocs/docs/source/mapping/basic-mapping.rst

 Now, back in Radiant, in the top left corner of Radiant's window, hit ``File > Save as`` then navigate to the ``maps`` folder that we made earlier.
 Here, name the map ``mp_test`` (try to keep the ``mp_`` in the name, regardless of what you name it), then hit ``Save``.

 After this, there's one last thing to do before we can test the map.
 This is building the BSP.
 To do this, hit ``Build`` in the top left corner of Radiant, then click ``Simple BSP``.
-Do this every time you make an edit to the map.
+Do this every time you go to test/use the map.

 From here if you've followed the guide fully, you should be able to load your map in game!
 This does have a slight bit of a process however.

-To load your map, open Northstar, then hit `Launch Northstar`, then hit `Private Match`.
-From here, when in the Private Match screen, hover over `Private Match`, then click `Settings`.
-In here, disable `Classic MP`.
+To load your map, open Northstar, then hit ``Launch Northstar``, then hit ``Private Match``.
+From here, when in the Private Match screen, hover over ``Private Match``, then click ``Settings``.
+In here, disable ``Classic MP``.
 After doing this, go back to the main Private Match screen, open the console with ``~``, and type ``map mp_test``.
 Northstar will then load the custom map!
-Note that the loading screen will show the map name as ``mp_test`` and not something "normal" and localized like the other maps do (example: the Glitch loading screen shows the map name as ``GLITCH`` and not ``MP_GLITCH``), and the loading screen will be a giant missing texture.
+Note that the loading screen will show the map name as ``MP_TEST`` and not something "normal" and localized like the other maps do (example: the Glitch loading screen shows the map name as ``GLITCH`` and not ``MP_GLITCH``).
+The loading screen will also be a giant missing texture.
 We will also go over solving this later.

 Creating textures to add:
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Adding textures to the editor is relatively simple and very fast once you get used to it.
-To do this, we'll need to create a `.png`, `.vtf`, and `.vmt` file.
+To do this, we'll need to create a ``.png``, ``.vtf``, and ``.vmt`` file.
 You can use any photo editor that you like, however I use GIMP and as such will design this guide to describe how to use it to create textures.
 If using GIMP, install the `GIMP .vtf addon <https://github.com/Artfunkel/gimp-vtf/releases>`_ to create ``.vtf`` files properly.

 First off, make sure the layer you're working with is 128x128 pixels.
-In GIMP, you can do this by hitting ``File > New`` and changing the dimensions to `128x128` (if it automatically changes the other number, try hitting the "unlink" or chain button next to the dimensions to stop them from auto adjusting)
+In GIMP, you can do this by hitting ``File > New`` and changing the dimensions to ``128x128`` (if it automatically changes the other number, try hitting the "unlink" or chain button next to the dimensions to stop them from auto adjusting)

 After this, create whatever image you want.
 Note that you will probably encounter issues if trying to create an image with transparency in it.
 This guide will be using an orange box with a slight outline, partially to showcase fitting the texture to the object and partially because I already have it laying around.
 I'll attach the ``.png`` version here, if you want to mess around with it before creating your own texture (just make sure to export it as ``.vtf`` from GIMP as well)